citation-style-language/style-variant-builder/README.md

-# CSL Builder
+# Style Variant Builder

-`style-variant-builder` is a tool designed to help maintain a family of Citation Style Language (CSL) styles.
-It allows you to define a single template for a style family and generate multiple variants by applying modifications (diffs).
-The tool also prunes unused macros from the final styles to ensure they are clean and efficient.
+This tool assists in maintaining a family of Citation Style Language (CSL) styles.
+It allows you to define a single template for a style family and generate multiple variants by applying predefined modifications (diffs).
+The tool removes unused macros from the final styles.

 ## System Requirements